Law enforcement ties, long delay complicate Arbery case

 Peter Murphy, an elected commissioner in Glynn County, alleged that the DA’s office told police arrests weren’t necessary.

-The district attorney’s office calls that a “malicious lie” and says it was police who raised the justified shooting angle.
+The district attorney’s office calls that a “malicious lie” and says it was police who raised the self-defense angle.

 Police say they were told the day of the shooting that more follow-up was needed but the McMichaels weren’t flight risks and could go home.
 A second prosecutor brought in after the first recused herself quickly decided no charges were necessary.
 He was eventually removed over his own conflict of interest.